ADD CONDITION

 Drug Overview

 Equate Honey Lemon Cough Drops are lozenges designed to temporarily relieve coughs that may occur with a cold, as well as occasional minor throat irritation and soreness.
 Similarly, Equate SF Menthol Cough Drops serve the same purpose, providing relief from coughs and throat discomfort.
-Both products contain menthol, which is commonly used in cough suppressants to soothe the throat and reduce coughing.
+Both products are formulated to soothe your throat and help alleviate the discomfort associated with coughing.

-In addition to cough drops, various topical analgesics, such as Biofreeze and other menthol-based creams and gels, are formulated to provide temporary relief from minor aches and pains associated with conditions like arthritis, backaches, strains, and sprains.
-These products typically contain menthol, which helps to cool and soothe the affected areas, offering a comforting sensation while alleviating discomfort.
+In addition to cough drops, various topical analgesics, such as Biofreeze and Magsoothium, are available in different forms like sprays, gels, and patches.
+These products are intended for the temporary relief of minor aches and pains in muscles and joints, often associated with conditions like arthritis, backaches, strains, and sprains.
+They typically contain active ingredients like menthol, which provides a cooling sensation to help ease discomfort.

 Uses

-You can use this product to temporarily relieve coughs that may occur with a cold, as well as to ease occasional minor irritation and soreness in your throat.
-Additionally, it can help alleviate minor aches and pains associated with conditions like arthritis, backaches, strains, and sprains.
+You can use this product to temporarily relieve coughs that may occur with a cold, as well as to ease occasional minor irritation and soreness in your throat or mouth.
+Additionally, it can help alleviate minor aches and pains associated with muscles and joints, including those related to arthritis, backaches, strains, and sprains.

 Dosage and Administration